venkytv/mail-assistant/README.md

 - Optionally, create a stream for error messages
   - Stream name: `email_errors`
   - Subjects: `email.error`
+- If you want tasks to be stored, create a stream for tasks
+  - Stream name: `tasks`
+  - Subjects: `tasks.>`
 - If you want notifications to be stored, create a stream for notifications
   - Stream name: `notifications`
   - Subjects: `notifications.>`